 (a) Per share amounts are calculated using the average shares method, which appropriately presents the per share data for the period.

 (b) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any.
-Had the Adviser not waived a portion of the Fund's expenses, total returns would have been lower.

 (c) Does not include the expenses of the underlying investment companies in which the Fund invests.